Karhunen-Lo\`eve expansion of Random Measures: Karhunen-Loève Expansion

-If this holds, we say that $X$ has a \textit{traceable Karhunen-Loève expansion with respect to $E$}.
-This because in such case there exist an orthonormal basis of $E$, say $(f_{n})_{n \in \mathbb{N}}$, and a sequence of uncorrelated random variables $(X_{n})_{n \in \mathbb{N}}$ with summable variances, such that
+If this holds, we say that $X$ has a \textit{traceable KL expansion with respect to $E$}.
+In such a case there exist an orthonormal basis of $E$, say $(f_{n})_{n \in \mathbb{N}}$, and a sequence of uncorrelated random variables $(X_{n})_{n \in \mathbb{N}}$, such that

-the convergence of the series being considered in a mean-square sense.
-The basis $(f_{n})_{n \in \mathbb{N}}$ consists of the eigenvectors of the \textit{covariance operator} induced by the covariance structure of $X$: if we denote $K_{X} : E \times E \to \mathbb{R}$ the covariance Kernel of $X$, that is
+the convergence of the series being in a mean-square sense.
+Note that we have used the weak topology on $E$ for the convergence criterion.
+The vectors $(f_{n})_{n \in \mathbb{N}}$ are the eigenvectors of the \textit{covariance operator} induced by the covariance of $X$: if $K_{X} : E \times E \to \mathbb{R}$ is the covariance Kernel of $X$, that is

 then $K_{X}$ is bilinear, positive-semidefinite and continuous (since $X$ is continuous).
 By Riesz Representation, for every $e \in E$ there exists an element $Q_{X}(e) \in E $ such that